 We aim to fill the gap.
-NGO Save Life has partnered with the National Institute of Oncology in Moldovan capital of Chisinau, to facilitate purchases of medicines and medical equipment.
+Our organization has partnered with the Institute of Oncology in Moldovan capital of Chisinau to facilitate purchases of medicines and medical equipment.
 Specific to this project, we are planning to order 130 vials of an essential medicine used in leukemia treatment.
-If we are successful, we will roll this project over and convert to a long-term program which will include wider support of pediatric departments.
+If we are successful, we will roll this project over and convert it into a long-term program which will include wider support of pediatric departments.

 Our project is targeting systemic problems of the state-run medical facilities.
 We are attempting to create a long-term support, rather than seeking for a temporary solution.
-About 30 children from different parts of Moldova receive treatment at the Children Hematology Department on a daily basis.
-Your support will give them chance of recovery and faster reintegration to their communities.
+About 30 children from different parts of Moldova receive treatment at the Institute of Oncology on a daily basis.
+Your support will give these children a chance to recovery and faster reintegration to their communities.